cubing/standards/draft/6/sign-lgn-notation/index.md

 # Notations: SiGN and LGN (DRAFT)

+Status: `DRAFT`
+Prescriptive or descriptive: descriptive (this standard attempts to describe existing conventions)

 TODO: Create identifiers to distinguish the SiGN definition for cubes / normal puzzles / other puzzles.

 ## Recommendations